 Step 2.
 Keep Records (Portfolio)

-Florida laws require parents to keep a record of their child's learning.
+Parents may use any learning methods and materials they choose as long as the child is learning and the parents follow Florida laws requiring parents to keep records of their child's learning.
 The records, called a portfolio, must include

 *a Log of Educational Activities around the time of the learning, with